-Peter also has significant corporate regulatory and government policy experience gained through working with the Australian Securities & Investments Commission early on in his career and later on as Director, Corporate Finance of the Securities & Futures Commission.
+Peter also has significant corporate regulatory and government policy experience gained through working with the Australian Securities & Investments Commission and as Director, Corporate Finance at the Hong Kong Securities & Futures Commission.
 Peter is also a member of the ASIC Directors Advisory Panel.

 Peter is a regular speaker and writer on global governance issues and his wider experience includes significant exposure to managing complex multi-country operations and dealing with cross-cultural issues.

 Current positions and directorships include:

-Peter is an Adjunct Professor at the University of Queensland (Institute of Molecular Bio-science), a former President and Fellow of Governance Institute of Australia and a Fellow the Australian Institute of Company Directors.
+Peter is an Adjunct Professor at the University of Queensland (Institute of Molecular Bio-science), a former President, Life Member and Fellow of Governance Institute of Australia and a Fellow the Australian Institute of Company Directors.

-Peter is Chairman of the Audit and Risk Management Committee and Chair of the Remuneration and Nomination Committee.
+Peter is a member of Calix's Audit and Risk Management Committee and Chair of the Remuneration and Nomination Committee.

 Dr Jack Hamilton has over 30 years’ experience both locally and internationally in operations management covering refining, petrochemicals and gas production, marketing, strategy and liquefied natural gas project management.

 Jack was previously CEO of Exergen Pty Ltd, a low emission coal resource development company and also formerly, Director of NWS Ventures with Woodside Energy overseeing one of Australia’s largest resource projects, the North West Shelf Project.

-Jack is currently a non‐executive director of Geodynamics Limited and DUET Group Ltd.
+Jack has held numerous publicly-listed non-executive director roles including Renu Energy Limited and DUET Group Ltd.

 Jack holds a Bachelor of Chemical Engineering degree and a Doctorate of Philosophy (University of Melbourne).
 He is also a Fellow of Australian Institute of Energy and a Fellow of the Australian Institute of Company Directors.

-Jack is Chairman of Calix’s Audit and Risk Management Committtee, Chair of the Technology Committee and a Member of the Remuneration and Nomination Committee.
+Jack is Chair of Calix’s Audit and Risk Management Committtee, Chair of the Technology Committee and a Member of the Remuneration and Nomination Committee.

 Lance O’Neill is a director of DFB (Australia) Pty.
-Ltd., a Sydney based investment advisor, and has worked in institutional equity and fixed income sales/trading as well as corporate finance in international securities and investment markets for over thirty years predominantly in Australia, UK and USA.
+Ltd., a Sydney based investment advisory business, and has worked in institutional equity, fixed income sales/trading as well as corporate finance in international securities and investment markets for over thirty years predominantly in Australia, UK and USA.